cy2424/Machine-Learning-Projects/README.md

 Upon entering these values, the app will output a prediction of whether a credit card application with these attributes would be approved or not.

 # Contact
 Please feel free to contact me if you have any questions about the project.
-Contributions to the project are also welcome.